First light broke cold over the Talan Settlement.First light broke cold over the Talan Settlement.

 Her voice barely carried.
 But everyone heard.

-Torven walked, his boots on stone the only sound, left foot then right.
+Torven walked, his boots on stone the only sound.
 Heat pulsed from the baby against his chest.
-His own breath ragged from the walk and the pain and the exhaustion.
+His breath came ragged from the walk, the pain, the exhaustion.

 The crowd stood silent.